-- Course project rules: - 1.
-The project is a group work with your assigned team - 2.
-Each team will email me a 1-page proposal about the company they would like to analyse.
-In the proposal you should explain why you think the company is interesting to analyse, how you will develop your analysis, and what data you have available. - 3.
-The team work is handed in as a presentation (pdf) and a report (pdf) at the end of the term.
-Please hand in a hard copy of the presentation at the beginning of your presentation session or email the presentation to the professor.
+Course project rules:

+1. The project is a group work with your assigned team (4-5 students)

+2. Each team will email me a 1-page proposal about the company they would like to analyse.
+In the proposal you should explain why you think the company is interesting to analyse, how you will develop your analysis, and what data you have available.

+3. The team work is handed in as a presentation (powerpoint or prezi) and a report (word or pdf) at the end of the term.
 The maximum length is 15 slides.
 Please use a separate Word report to write explanatory notes (maximum 4000 words, excluding exhibits).
-Remember that in your explanations, quality counts and quantity does not. - 4.
-All teams will present their work during the last sessions of the course and then participate in the discussion of each project.
-The presentations should last a maximum of 10-15 minutes - 5.
-Your final grade for the project will be based on your presentation and the report
+Remember that in your explanations, quality counts and quantity does not.

+4. All teams will present their work during the last sessions of the course and then participate in the discussion of each project.
+The presentations should last a maximum of 10-15 minutes.

+5. Your final grade for the project will be based on your presentation and the report